ecssiah/last-ditch/Notes.md

 It consists of four major sections:
 * Sublevels - Abandoned floors below the lowest inhabited floor
-* Low - The initial floors sparsely populated and the least organized
+* Lowlevels - The initial floors sparsely populated and the least organized
-* Mid - Floors containing many average strength factions
+* Midlevels - Floors containing many average strength factions
-* High - Floors containing the strongest and most well-equipped factions
+* Upperlevels - Floors containing the strongest and most well-equipped factions

 Each floor is a large tiled map viewed from above with a number of layers.
 1. The floor itself